thibka/cookie-manager/README.md

-// Optionnaly you can set a duration in days CookieManager.setCookie('myCookie', 'Hello.', 12); // will expire in 12 days
+// Optionnaly you can set a duration in days CookieManager.setCookie('myCookie', 'Hello.', 12); // will expire in 12 days CookieManager.setCookie('myCookie', 'Hello.', 1/24); // will expire in 1 hour

 var myCookie = CookieManager.getCookie('myCookie'); // Returns "Hello."
 ```